cisco-en-programmability/terraform-provider-catalystcenter/docs/data-sources/system_issue_definitions.md

 description: |-
   It performs read operation on Issues.
   Get all system issue defintions.
 The supported filters are id, name, profileId and definition enable status.
 An issue trigger definition can be different across the profile and device type.
-So, 'profileId' and 'deviceType' in the query param is important and default is global profile and all device type.
+So, profileId and deviceType in the query param is important and default is global profile and all device type.
 For detailed information about the usage of the API, please refer to the Open API specification document https://github.com/cisco-en-programmability/catalyst-center- api-specs/blob/main/Assurance/CECatCenter_Org-issueAndHealthDefinitions-1.0.0-resolved.yamlGet system issue defintion for the given id.
 Definition includes all properties from IssueTriggerDefinition schema by